Juan Pablo Galavis: Entertainment career

-The song made a huge impact and helped Galavis and Daniel Morales known as Danny Ocean, sign a multi million record deal with Warner Music Latin and Atlantic Records.
+The song made a huge impact and helped Galavis and Daniel Morales known as Danny Ocean, sign a multi-million-dollar record deal with Warner Music Latin and Atlantic Records.
 Also Juan Pablo helped Daniel close a deal with SonyATV on the publishing side.

 Currently Juan Pablo Galavis is developing different artists, producers and writers with RedWine Management and created a sports division, RedWine Sports, where he represents soccer players.

 Personal life

-Galavis and his former girlfriend, Venezuelan actress Carla Rodríguez, have a daughter, born on February 14, 2009.
+Galavis and his former girlfriend, Venezuelan actress Carla Rodríguez, have a daughter named Camila, born in 2009; His daughter competed in season 22 of American Idol.
 He chose Nikki Ferrell on season 18 of The Bachelor, but the two ended their relationship in October 2014.
 In 2016, he began dating Venezuelan model and TV host Osmariel Villalobos.
 On August 7, 2017, it was announced that the two had married.
 In 2019, they divorced.